femou1/pb-handbooks/pbst_handbook.md

 * Ability to host gamenights

-* Ability to issue PBST KOS orders.
+* Ability to issue PBST Kill-on-Sight orders.
+ETs do not have to be in-game to issue them.

 * Ability to issue room restrictions for the duration of PBST patrols & raid responses.